Adelaide of Italy

 Adelaide of Italy (Adelheid; 931 – 16 December 999 AD), also called Adelaide of Burgundy, was Holy Roman Empress by marriage to Emperor Otto the Great.
 She was crowned with him by Pope John XII in Rome on 2 February 962.
-She was the first empress designated consors regni, denoting a "co-bearer of royalty" who shared power with her husband.
+She was the first German queen more consistently designated as consors regni, denoting a "co-bearer of royalty" who shared power with her husband.
 She was essential as a model for future consorts regarding both status and political influence.
 She was regent of the Holy Roman Empire as the guardian of her grandson in 991–995.

 Life

 Early life

 Adelaide was born in Orbe Castle, Orbe, Kingdom of Upper Burgundy (now in modern-day Switzerland), to Rudolf II of Burgundy, a member of the Elder House of Welf, and Bertha of Swabia.

 Adelaide was involved from the outset in the complicated fight to control not only Burgundy but also Lombardy.
 The battle between her father Rudolf II and Berengar I to control northern Italy ended with Berengar's death, enabling Rudolf to claim the throne.

 Not happy with this, the inhabitants of Lombardy appealed to another ally, Hugh of Provence, who had long considered Rudolf an enemy.
 Although Hugh challenged Rudolf for the Burgundian throne, he only succeeded when Adelaide's father died in 937.
 So as to control Upper Burgundy, Hugh decided to marry his son Lothair II, the nominal King of Italy, to the 15-year-old Adelaide (in 947, before 27 June).

 The marriage produced a daughter, Emma of Italy, born about 948.
 Emma became Queen of West Francia by marrying King Lothair of France.